Animal Control Officer

 - Security Assessments

 We also have some basic Safety Tips for helping to make you and your family less likely targets of crime.
 If you have any questions, or would like to take advantage of any of these services, please contact Lieutenant Jason Budreau at (864) 942-8468, or email him at email@example.com.

 In order to maintain traffic flow and the availability or parking around businesses in the city, Greenwood Police Department employs a full-time civilian Parking Enforcement Officer.
 This officer works Monday through Friday, 9AM to 6PM, and conducts regular patrols in and around public parking lots in the City of Greenwood.
 This officer has the authority to monitor and enforce all city regulations regarding parking.

 If you have any questions about parking regulations, you can contact the police department at (864) 942-8405 to speak with Parking Enforcement or another available officer.
 If you have received a parking citation that you need to pay, please see the information on your citation for payment instructions.
-Payments can be dropped in any of the red, locked payment receptacles, or you can stop by the Municipal Court Administrator's Office.
+If you have questions, you can stop by the Municipal Court Administrator's Office.